 Chapter 1: Good Night, Good Luck

-The sky grew dark quickly during this time of year, casting a shadow over everything that walked or roamed the earth.
-On this particular evening, it darkened the garden over the Manor, dimming the startled brightness of the flowers that winter chose to spare.
-In its wake, the clouds gathered instead – black, and intimidating – threatening to burst, releasing their contents over anything that moved.
+The sky grew dark quickly during this time of year, casting a shadow over everything that roamed the earth.
+The sky darkened over the garden of the Manor, dimming the startling brightness of the flowers that winter had chosen to spare.
+Black and intimidating clouds gathered now, threatening to burst.

 At one of the windows, a curtain moved.
-Behind it, the Master of the Manor shifted on his feet, eyeing the dying sun with a frown as it fled, leaving the darkness behind.
-On the ground were stone benches glazed with ice, around them the vines escaped from their stronghold of a nearby fence, and encircled the rest of the furniture.
+Behind it, the Master of the Manor eyed the gardens with a frown.
+The stone benches on the ground were glazed with ice.
+Around them the vines escaped from their stronghold of a nearby fence, and encircled the rest of the chairs.
 The gardener had given up trying to trim them; every time he did they would grow thicker than before.

-His grey eyes shifted their gaze from the wild garden to the sky where the clouds had broken, and unleashed their assault on the ground below.
-He watched the rain drops strike the glass panes of the windows one by one until they all became merged, and water streamed down the pane as a whole.
-He took a sip from his tumbler, absently swirling its contents as he looked out at his now waterlogged property.
+His grey eyes shifted from the wild garden to the sky where the clouds had broken, and unleashed their assault on the ground below.
+He watched the rain drops strike the glass panes of the windows one by one until they all became merged, and water streamed down the pane.

-This house, these grounds, it was hard to believe that they’ve been in his family for centuries, passed from one Malfoy heir to the other.
-Now they were in his hands, his responsibility, and part of him thought it was a bit too much for a young man of twenty – three.
+It was hard to believe that this house had been in his family for centuries.
+Now they were in his hands, and part of him thought it was too much for a young man of nineteen.

-He turned away from the window, allowing the curtain to block out the rain even though he could still hear it hit the roof.
+He turned away, allowing the heavy, dark curtains to fall back across the window.
 On the settee across the room sat two women conducting a conversation they had no qualms about anyone overhearing.
-Both had a similar shade of blonde hair, one whiter than the other, they were pale, with pointed faces which tried to hide the strains of age.
-The younger of the two smiled at the young man, and beckoned him over.
+Both had a similar shade of blonde hair, one whiter than the other, and they were pale with pointed faces.
+The younger of the two smiled at the young man and beckoned him over.

-The woman known as Livia sniffed, smoothing the invisible wrinkles on her pale blue robes.
-“I wasn’t intending to, but Orion thought it might be best.
+The woman known as Livia sniffed and smoothed the invisible wrinkles on her pale blue robes.
+She fixed her younger brother with a cool glare, and in spite of herself, she answered his question.
+“I wasn’t intending to, but Caelum thought it might be best.
 His father isn’t well, so he’s gone over to see him.”

-“Yes,” the elder of the two women chimed in.
+“Yes,” the elder of the two women added.
 “Besides, it’s not right for a lady to be in a house riddled with death.”

-The old woman narrowed her eyes.
+The old woman’s expression became pinched and she began to tap her heeled foot on the ancient rub beneath it.
 “Don’t be cheeky, Lucius, those were different circumstances.”

-“Anyway, your sister was just telling me about old Cygnus’ will,” she continued, shooting her son a furtive glance from behind her spectacles.
-She leaned forward with a coy smile.
+“Anyway, your sister was just telling me about old Cygnus’s will,” she continued, shooting her son a furtive glance from behind her spectacles.
+She leaned forward with a wicked smile.
 “Druella and her girls don’t get much, if anything at all.”

-Livia shook her head.
-“I was surprised when Orion told me, I don’t know what they’ll do if Cygnus passes.”
+Livia lifted her chin and tossed her white blonde hair over her shoulder.
+“I was surprised when Caelum told me, I don’t know what they’ll do if Cygnus passes.”

-“You sound a bit too cheerful about your prospects, Livia,” Lucius sat across from them in an armchair, tugging at his collar.
+“You sound a bit too cheerful about your prospects, Livia,” Lucius sat across from them in an armchair, his upper lip curled.
 “Why was he telling you about this anyway?”

-“Don’t be daft, brother, of course he told me.
+“Don’t be daft, brother.
 He tells me everything.”
-She gave him an odd look.
+She rolled her eyes towards the ceiling.
 “Why?”

 “Usually men don’t tell their wives about money, that’s all.”

-“Yes, well you could remind me about that when you actually have a wife.”
-She bit back.
+“Yes, well you could remind me about that when you actually have a wife,” she bit back with nostrils flared.

 Lucius resisted the urge to smile, he sat back in his chair instead, pleased that he could still get away with baiting his sister.
 She and his mother turned away from him, continuing their conversation about the state of her father – in – law’s affairs, no doubt.
-At twenty – seven years old, Livia Malfoy – Black had amounted a name for herself in society, most of the time it ended with the word ‘pariah’, but he wasn’t about to tell her that.
+At twenty – three years old, Livia Malfoy – Black had earned a name for herself in society.
+Most of the time it ended with the word ‘pariah’, but he wasn’t about to tell her that.

-He shifted his attention to the newspaper someone left on the table between them, the headline announced another murder.
-He slid the paper off the table and into his awaiting hand.
-Lucius’ eyes scanned the article silently, and the crease in his brow deepened with every line.
-Below the headline was the image of a skull floating above a small house, with a snake protruding from the vast emptiness of its mouth.
-It was one of many that he’d seen gracing the front pages of the newspaper for the past few years; however its appearance had grown in frequency over the past six months.
+He shifted his attention to the newspaper someone left on the table between them.
+The headline announced another murder.
+Lucius scanned the article silently, and the crease in his brow deepened with every line.
+Below the headline was the image of a skull floating above a small house with a snake protruding from the vast emptiness of its mouth.
+The mark had been gracing the front page of the newspaper occasionally, but its appearance had grown in frequency over the past few months.

-Lucius had been around long enough to know who this sign belonged to, and what it all meant.
-He heard it whispered in the dark of his dormitory at Hogwarts, and even at the Ministry which surprised him.
+It was obvious whose sign it belonged to by now.
+He heard of it whispered in the dark of his dormitory at Hogwarts, and even at the Ministry which surprised him.
 But in his time there, he discovered that everyone wore a different face for every occasion; so did he.
-Even his brother talked about it – this man whose name no one dared to utter, a man who could make anyone disappear, and he’s proven it several times.
+Even his brother talked about it – this man whose name no one dared to utter, a man who could make anyone disappear.

 “Master Malfoy,” a small house-elf appeared at his side, pulling him back to the drawing room.
 “Dinner is ready, sir.”

-On the way out his eyes met a similar pair of grey eyes hardened by life and its never ending troubles.
-He turned away as quickly as he glanced at it, ignoring the overwhelming feeling of unease which had settled in his stomach.
-He squeezed his eyes shut, allowing the wave to pass, before accompanying the others down a dimly-lit corridor and into a room with a high ceiling.
+On the way out he met a pair of grey eyes hardened by life and its never ending troubles.
+He turned away as quickly as he glanced at them, ignoring the overwhelming feeling of unease which had settled in his stomach.
+He squeezed his eyes shut allowing the wave to pass before accompanying the others down a dimly-lit corridor and into a room with a high ceiling.

-He paused at the head of the table, it was brief, but still enough time had passed for someone to notice.
-Lucius met his mother’s questioning gaze, and shook his head.
+He paused at the head of the table.
+It was brief, but when he looked up, he met his mother’s questioning gaze and shook his head.
 He continued down the long line of chairs to where the table was set at the far end, closer to the kitchen.
-The elves made roast tonight, but suddenly he didn’t feel hungry anymore.
+The elves made roast tonight – prime beef cooked to perfection – with those garlic potatoes he liked, but the only scent that filled his nostrils was decay.
+A rotting carcass filled his mind and next to it was the body of his old classmate; suddenly he didn’t feel hungry anymore.

-Felix Malfoy strode confidently into the dining room with his robes tucked smartly over his arm.
-His lips were curved into a smirk, matching the one his sister usually wore whenever she got the better of someone.
+Felix Malfoy strode into the dining room with his travelling cloak tucked over his arm.
+His lips were curved into a smirk, matching the one their sister usually wore whenever she got the better of someone.

-“How nice of you to join us,” Livia commented drily while her mother clucked her tongue in disapproval.
+“How nice of you to join us,” Livia commented as her mother clucked her tongue in disapproval.

 Livia scoffed.
 “You and Lucius are exactly the same, it’s no wonder you’re not married yet.”

-Felix sat next to his brother and grinned at their sister’s reddening face.
-Their faces were almost identical, with their hair cut the same length though Lucius was prone to wear his longer.
-Their two year age difference was the only thing that stopped people from thinking they were a twin.
-But as far as appearances went, that’s where all similarities ended.
-Felix enjoyed the luxuries granted to a young man from such a family – he didn’t have to meet with attorneys every other week, or control the running of the estate.
+Felix collapsed next to his brother and grinned at their sister’s reddening face.
+Lucius was often mistaken for his brother, even when they were much younger – they shared the characteristic pointed face of the Malfoy men and white blond hair which was cut to the same length each time.
+As far as similarities went, it ended at appearances.
+Felix enjoyed the luxuries granted to a young man from such a family – he didn’t have to meet with attorneys every other week or control the running of the estate.
 He was free.

-Lucius gave his brother a sideways glance, and listened as the younger man chatted away about his newest purchase – a flying carpet.
+Lucius rubbed his temple as his brother chatted away about his newest purchase – a flying carpet.

-“It’s a classic,” Felix grinned broadly at the approving look on his mother’s face, “I’ll take you up for a spin, Mama.”
+“It’s a classic,” Felix grinned, taking in his mother’s wide eyes.
+“I’ll take you up for a spin, Mama.”

-Lucius rolled his eyes.
+Lucius ran a hand through his hair and groaned.
 “How much did it cost?”

 “Look at you, always about the money.”
 He glared at his older brother, his fingers drummed impatiently on the smooth mahogany table.